-A growing number of manufacturing companies, product developers and engineers have come to realize the disruptive force of 3D printing.
-Even during 2020, when broken supply chains halted manufacturing, 3D printing grew 7.5% (Wohlers Report 2020).
+A growing number of manufacturing companies, product developers and engineers have come to realize the innovative power of 3D printing.
+Even during 2020, when broken supply chains halted manufacturing globally, 3D printing grew 7.5% (Wohlers Report 2020).
 Not counting in 2020, the average year on year growth the last ten years has been 27%.
-For sure, 3D printing has become an integral part of the manufacturing world.
+The evidence strongly shows that 3D printing has become an integral part of the manufacturing world.

 At the heart of the promise of 3D printing is innovative power.
-The world has seen countless examples of how 3D printing supports truly innovative solutions – from aerospace to medical technology.
-These breakthroughs would not be possible without this technology and the vast amount of industrial-grade materials that are now available to 3D print with.
+The world has seen countless examples of how 3D printing supports truly innovative solutions.
+These can be from aerospace to medical technology.
+Breakthroughs like these would not be possible without 3D printing and the large number of industrial-grade materials available today.

-In this article, you will learn how 3D printing can be used in different stages of the product lifecycle – from ideation to production, and how it affects the bottom line for the companies that deploy the technology.
+In this article, you will learn how the innovative power of 3D printing can be used in different stages of the product lifecycle.
+We will take you all the way from ideation to production.
+We will also show you how 3D printing can help mitigate supply chain challenges.
+Lastly, we’ll show how 3D printing affects the bottom line for the companies that use this technology.

 3D printing speeds up product development